If you want to get a better idea about how much real content marketing will cost your organization, look no further.

 A strategy will incorporate all the research listed above, as well as a detailed plan.
 Because the strategy is so important, and the size and scope of businesses requiring a strategy vary greatly, you will find that pricing for this type of work varies greatly.

 How much does content development cost?

-Here’s where the rubber meets the road and your research, analysis, and strategy planning come together to create the most engaging content your target audience will enjoy reading and sharing, and often more importantly, create content that people find useful.
+Here’s where the rubber meets the road and your research, analysis, and strategy planning come together.
+With it, you can create the most engaging content your target audience will enjoy reading and sharing, and more importantly, find useful.

-Content can be created from a variety of digital mediums to enforce and get your point across, some examples of the content types to be created are:
+Content can be created from a variety of digital mediums to reach your audience, some examples include:

 - Case studies

 - Resource pages

 Once you’ve decided on a topic and content format to use, the next step in the process is to create a rough draft, wireframe, or outline for the intended content piece.